Skip to main content

 Same hardware everywhere

 AMD EPYC + DDR5 + pure NVMe + 40 Gbps.
-Tokyo is not a second-class region — it gets the same hardware refresh cadence as Utah, Amsterdam, and Frankfurt.
+Singapore is not a second-class region, it gets the same hardware refresh cadence as Utah, Amsterdam, and Frankfurt.

 IPv6 native + dedicated IPv4

 Many Japanese residential ISPs are IPv6-first.
-Every Japan VPS gets both a dedicated IPv4 and a routable IPv6 block — no carrier-grade NAT, no shared IP pools.
+Every VPS gets both a dedicated IPv4 and a routable IPv6 block, no carrier-grade NAT, no shared IP pools.

 24/7 human support

-Indicative round-trip times from the Tokyo region to other major APAC cities.
-Real numbers depend on your peer's ISP — we don't claim guaranteed latency to any specific exchange or partner network.
+Markets your VPS serves from Singapore.
+The only round-trip we quote is Singapore to Tokyo, about 70 ms. Real numbers depend on your peer's ISP, and we don't claim guaranteed latency to any specific exchange or partner network.

 Tokyo